 The 4 C’s of Diamonds

 Antique diamond rings are distinctive and rich with character.
 The basis for grading these diamonds falls under the same categories as today’s modern diamond grading system.
-The “4 C's” of diamonds are well known: Cut, Color, Clarity, and Carats.
+The “4 C's” of diamonds are: Cut, Color, Clarity, and Carats.
 When buying an antique diamond, you’ll be looking for different traits in each of these categories.
 So how do you apply the 4 C’s to an antique ring?
 Here’s a quick rundown of the basics for you!

 Diamond Cut and Shape

 Diamond cut refers to how the diamond and light interact in regards to its proportions, symmetry and polish.
 The shape of the diamond is the outline of the stone (marquise, heart, emerald, etc).
 Creating a diamond suitable for jewelry is an intricate process that requires the patience and skill of a diamond cutter.
 This is especially true with old cut diamonds, which were hand cut by master artisans.
 Most modern diamonds are now cut using lasers.